 If you’re looking to buy a used car, it’s important to make sure you are fully informed about the condition of the vehicle.

-Here are 4 tips to keep in mind before you make the purchase.
+Our 4 top tips to keep in mind before buying a used car:

 The first step is to research the resale prices for the car model you have in mind.
 Make sure you shop around and find a couple of cars of the same model for sale and arrange to view them.
 That way you can compare the condition of each of the cars and get a feel on whether they are worth the money.
 It’s a good idea to check a few cars, instead of going for the first car you see.